 [Report] 20/9/20-22/2020 Current Situation in the Affected Areas

-Report: Masaru Fujiwara (Member of the editorial board of the 10-year record of the tour to experience Fukushima firsthand)
+Report: Masaru Fujiwara (Editorial board member, “3.11 Great East Japan Earthquake & A 10-year record of tours to experience Fukushima Firsthand”)

 - Dates of coverage: